fabric8io/fabric8/docs/mavenProxy.md

 Any read-only repository can be configured as remote repository.

 #### Configuring repositories
-Both remote and local repositories can be configured using the io.fabric.maven pid.
+Both remote and local repositories can be configured using the io.fabric8.maven pid.
 That configuration accepts two properties:

 *localRepository*  The path to the local repository, defaults to data/maven/proxy/downloads